of the Central Library of Rochester and Monroe County

 Seeking funding can be a difficult, labor-intensive process.
 Assistance for the novice grant writer is available from these nonprofit organizations:

-To find out about other grantseeking training that may be available, call the Central Library's Business and Social Sciences Division at (585) 428-8130, use the Ask a Librarian e-reference service, or look at the notebook of grantwriting classes in the Grants Information Center at the Central Library.
+To find out about other grantseeking training that may be available, call the Central Library's Business and Social Sciences Division at (585) 428-8130, use the Ask a Librarian e-reference service, or look at the notebook of grantwriting classes in the Grants Resource Center at the Central Library.